 Radix is a new platform, like Bitcoin or Ethereum, but scalable and easy to build on.
-Instead of using blockchain, we started from scratch with an entirely new design so that every person and device in the world could use Radix without centralization or compromise.
-We created the building blocks that make applications, tokens, and coins as easy to deploy as possible.
-It’s fast, it works, and our test net is already live.
+Instead of using blockchain, we started from scratch with an entirely new design so that every person and device in the world could use Radix.
+We created the building blocks that make applications, tokens, and coins as easy to deploy as possible..

 Radix is a speedy alternative to blockchains and DAGs.
-It uses both the passage of logical time and database sharding to create an immensely secure and scalable system for the shared storage and accessing of data.
+It uses a new consensus algorithm called Cerberus, based on a three-commit phase and database sharding to create an immensely secure and scalable system for the shared storage and accessing of data.

 It has been the result of 6 years of research and development into a number of unsolved computer science problems.
-It is redundantly replicated but without the drawbacks of inefficient uses of large amounts of power, or blockchain's inability to scale to millions of simultaneous users, without significant compromise or centralizing.
+It is redundantly replicated but without the drawbacks of inefficient uses of large amounts of power, or blockchain's inability to scale to millions of simultaneous users

 If you want to run a local single-node Betanet Emulator, go to the Betanet Emulator section.
 It will walk you through the system requirements and dependencies of the docker container, as well as comprehensive step-by-step instructions which outline how to configure your network environment for running the Betanet Emulator.